SergioJF10/QPatterns/README.md

 - Composite Pattern: `QComposite`.
 Example of the Composite pattern for ordering a set of functionalities and executing them as a "operational thread".

 ## Languages & Integration
 For implementing those hybrid dummy systems, we take advantage of the integration that Q# provides us for using hosts programs for calling the quantum operations written in Q#.
 As host language we will use Python.
+For more information, visit this [link](https://docs.microsoft.com/es-es/azure/quantum/user-guide/host-programs?tabs=tabid-python#q-with-host-programs) with Microsoft's documentation about how to run a Q# program.